tsenyun/Power-BI/README.md

+# 📊Power BI Projects Collection

+## 🔎Introduction
+Welcome to my Power BI Projects Repository!
+This repository showcases a diverse set of Power BI projects that I have developed to derive actionable insights from data through powerful visualizations and analyses.
+Each project demonstrates different functionalities and highlights my proficiency in using Power BI for data management, analysis, and visualization.

+## 💡Project List
+Explore the projects included in this repository:

-### Project 1: Apocolypse Food Prep
+### 🍽️ Apocolypse Food Prep
-- Utilized **Power Query** to manage and clean data for an Apocalypse Food project, integrating multiple datasets from different sheets in Power BI.
+- **Description**: This project involves managing and visualizing data for an Apocalypse Food Preparation scenario.
+The goal was to integrate multiple datasets and create an insightful dashboard.
+- **Features**:
+  - Utilized Power Query to clean and merge data from various sources.
-- Analyzed the data and created a comprehensive visualization dashboard in **Power BI** to present key insights.
+  - Developed a comprehensive dashboard to present key insights.
+  - Provided actionable insights for food stockpiling and preparation.
+- **Usage**: This dashboard helps in planning and managing food resources efficiently, ensuring preparedness for any apocalypse scenario.

-### Project 2: Data Professional Survey
+### 📝 Data Professional Survey Dashboard
-- Utilized **Power Query** to clean and organize 630 data professional surveys.
+- **Description**: An analysis of 630 survey responses from data professionals to extract valuable insights about the industry trends and professional preferences.
+- **Features**:
+  - Cleaned and organized survey data using Power Query.
-- Analyzed the data in **Power BI** to extract insights and created an interactive dashboard to present findings effectively.
+  - Created an interactive dashboard to visualize survey results.
+  - Highlighted key trends and insights relevant to data professionals.
+- **Usage**: This project provides a detailed view of the data professional landscape, helping organizations and individuals understand industry standards and preferences.

+## 🛠️ Skills Demonstrated
+Throughout these projects, I have utilized a range of skills to effectively manage, analyze, and visualize data, showcasing my proficiency in Power BI:

+- **Data Handling and Preparation**:
+  - **Power Query**: Data cleaning, transformation, and integration from multiple sources.
+  - **DAX (Data Analysis Expressions)**: Creating calculated columns, measures, and custom functions.

+- **Data Visualization**:
+  - **Power BI**: Designing and developing interactive dashboards and reports.
+  - **Custom Visuals**: Implementing custom visuals to enhance data representation.

+- **Analysis and Insights**:
+  - **Data Analysis**: Extracting meaningful insights from complex datasets.
+  - **Trend Analysis**: Identifying and visualizing key trends and patterns.

+- **Project Management**:
+  - **Documentation**: Clear and concise documentation of the data processing and analysis steps.
+  - **Presentation**: Creating visually appealing and informative presentations of the data findings.